-The BUSS model training seeks to build on practitioners’ existing skills, introducing the important role that movement possesses within the early years of a developing child.
-It brings together Sensory Integration theory (combining neural research and social and emotional development), Attachment theory and an understanding of the impact trauma has on the developing brain.
+The BUSS model training seeks to build on practitioners’ existing skills, introducing the important role that movement plays within the early years of a developing child.
+It brings together Sensory Integration theory (which helpfully explains how the brain and central nervous system develop in response to movement in the early years), Attachment theory and a neurosequential understanding of the impact of trauma on the developing brain.

 In a typically-developing child, relational and movement experiences allow a child to progress through the stages of development and move towards smooth, well co-ordinated movements.
 With this, comes a sense of connectedness with themselves and a feeling their body is helpful and reliable in what they ask it to do.
-New adversities and challenges are faced more effectively.
+This builds a foundation for the development of more complex movement.

 Many people undertake BUSS training without plans to become accredited practitioners and we welcome the richness and diversity this brings to training events.